Mangu/AzureIoTHandsOnLabs/Module2b/readme.md

     // start with the LED off
     digitalWrite(pinLED, LOW);

 7.)
 Finally, we need to capture the readings from the sensor and output them to the serial port.
-The DHT22 sensor is only rated to read data once every 2 seconds so weíll need to include some code to prevent reading too frequently.
-We also add code to listen on the serial port for ëcommandsí from the gateway and turns the onboard LED on or off depending on the command.   **All the main application logic runs in the loop() procedure** which gets called after setup and runs as a never ending loop.
+The DHT22 sensor is only rated to read data once every 2 seconds so we‚Äôll need to include some code to prevent reading too frequently.
+We also add code to listen on the serial port for ‚Äòcommands‚Äô from the gateway and turns the onboard LED on or off depending on the command.   **All the main application logic runs in the loop() procedure** which gets called after setup and runs as a never ending loop.

     //declare variables for storing temperature and humidity and capture float h = dht.readHumidity();